iomesh/docs/docs/cluster-operations/upgrade-cluster.md

     ```shell
     kubectl delete sc iomesh-csi-driver
     ```
 2. Temporarily disable IOMesh Webhook to avoid upgrade failure.
-Once the upgrade is successful, it will be reenabled automatically.
+Once the upgrade is successful, it will be enabled automatically again.

     ```shell
     kubectl delete Validatingwebhookconfigurations iomesh-validating-webhook-configuration